-We provide electric services with over 5,500 miles of power lines to more than 53,000 members within 1,400 square miles of Upstate South Carolina, making LEC the fourth largest cooperative by number of members in South Carolina.
+We provide electric services with approximately 7,000 miles of power lines to 61,000 members within 1,400 square miles of Upstate South Carolina, making LEC the fourth largest cooperative by number of members in South Carolina.
 Providing cost efficient and reliable electric service to our members is challenging because the terrain varies and is covered with many fast-growing species of trees.
 Our well-managed right-of-way maintenance program helps LEC provide its members with safe and reliable electric services.

 While trees add to the beauty of our communities, they are also responsible for costly property damage as well as dangerous and inconvenient power outages.
 In fact, tree failure is by far the leading cause of outages.
 A tree that grows into electrical conductors presents a potential hazard to you and others if it becomes energized when contacting a power line.
 The right-of-way program is a critical part of your everyday reliable electric service and is a critical part of our business, but most importantly, it is a critical part of your safety – for your family, friends, and neighbors.

 What is Right-of-Way?

 In the strict sense of the word, right-of-way refers to the land on which infrastructure is built.
 Infrastructure could be anything from a highway, airport or power lines.
 Projects such as power lines, pipelines or telephone facilities all require right-of-way.